 Drinking certain fruit juices could significantly increase are daily intake of iron.

 Actually, the richest fruit juices in iron are prune and raspberry juice, providing up to 16% of the DV per serving.
 Blackberry juice, carrot juice, and cherry juice also have high doses of iron.

 What’s the best time to drink a fruit juice high in iron?

-Fruit juices provide us with steady levels of energy during exercise.
-Also, their high sugar content helps us restore glycogen stores after a workout out, promoting muscle recovery.
+Actually, the best time to drink them is before or after a workout.
+As fruit juices are high in sugar, they provide us with steady levels of energy during exercise.
+Also, their high sugar content helps us replenish muscle glycogen stores after a workout out, promoting muscle recovery.

 Last, but not least, you could drink your favorite fruit juice in the morning.
 The body uses sugar for energy more effectively in the morning than in the evening.